-Trade Show flooring is arguably the most disregarded area to stand out in the entire exhibit hall.
-Most people gravitate towards the typical black, blue, white, or gray carpet.
-Is this because that is all they know, or because they feel anything else will be out of their budget?
-Utilizing a unique flooring is always a great way to stand out in a crowd.
+Utilizing unique flooring is always a great way to stand out in a crowd.
 Whether this is done through LED flooring, interactive floor games, or even just very distinct carpeting, it is an easy way to increase awareness of your exhibit.
-You could even look into flooring options that line up with your brand image.
-Wooden flooring can make you stand out in a carpeted space if your brand is focused on luxury home goods, for example.
+You could even look for flooring options that line up with your brand image.
+Wooden flooring can make you stand out in a carpeted space if your brand is focused on luxury home goods or outdoor gear, for instance.

 Want to gain an edge?
 Get ideas, tips, and